FRIENDLY REMINDER: Use Your Extended Health Benefits Before the End of the Year!

 Paroxysmal Positional Vertigo

-In vestibular rehabilitation, a problem-oriented approach is used in which exercises are customised to address your specific needs.
-Your physiotherapist will help you by first doing a comprehensive examination to identify the type of vestibular disorder that you are suffering from.
+In vestibular rehabilitation, a problem-oriented approach is used in which exercises are customized to address your specific needs.
+Your physiotherapist will first do a comprehensive examination to identify the type of vestibular disorder that you are suffering from.
+Then, an exercise program is designed based on the type of vestibular disorder and the deficits that you have.
+This could include habituation exercises (doing the movement that causes your symptoms in a progressively harder approach), or gaze stabilization exercises for dizziness and vision blurring.
+It may also include different types of balance training if necessary.

-For benign paroxysmal positional Vertigo, depending upon which ear canal is involved, different repositioning exercises are used such as Epley’s maneuver, Dix-Hallpike maneuver and Brandt-Daroff technique.
+For benign paroxysmal positional vertigo (BPPV), the treatment will be very different and specific depending upon which ear canal is involved.
+Different repositioning exercises are used such as Epley’s maneuver, Dix-Hallpike maneuver and Brandt-Daroff technique.
+Luckily, with treatment, BPPV can resolve in just 1-2 sessions.

 Along with these exercises, education is a very important part of vestibular rehabilitation.
-Your specially trained Registered Physiotherapist will provide the relevant information regarding your condition.
-They will explain how to deal with the difficulties due to the disorder and what you can expect from the Vestibular Rehabilitation.
+Your Registered Physiotherapist will provide the relevant information regarding your condition.
+They will explain how to deal with the difficulties due to the disorder, and walk you through the dos and don’ts.
+They will create your treatment plan and help you understand the nature of the condition, including how many sessions you will need, and how long it will take to get better.

 At PhysioNow, we have specially trained Registered Physiotherapists at four locations to serve you.
 Don’t suffer in silence!
 We can help!
 Call today to get started on your recovery!